Skip to main content

 Answer

-The Arizona State Veterinary Exam is a written, multiple choice examination, which consists of questions pertaining to the Arizona Revised Statutes and Administrative Rules as well as diseases and other hazards found in Arizona.
+The Arizona State Veterinary Exam is an "open book" exam, which consists of 50 True/False questions pertaining to the Arizona Revised Statutes and Administrative Rules .
+The exam is emailed to applicants.

 Do you provide study materials for the Veterinary State Examination?